CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 Safe House Tiers: 1
 Score Checks: 77

+## Is it safe for me to update the mod in the middle of a multiworld?
+Hotfixes will always be safe to download, but minor releases will be incompatible (e.g. updating to 0.6.x while playing a world created on 0.5.x will likely crash).

 ## Does this include DLC?
 All DLC that you verifiably own is accounted for by the mod, and it automatically adds the corresponding content into the appropriate pools.